 Watch for these patterns:

 It is normal to use AI for brainstorming or finding information.
 Liking chatbot conversations more than small talk is not always a problem.
-The concern is when your beliefs do not change even with evidence, or when you stop spending time with people.
+The concern is that your beliefs do not change even when evidence is presented, or that you stop spending time with people.
 Trust your instincts.
 If you are unsure whether it is a problem, it is worth looking into.

 For a complete breakdown of warning signs and what they mean, read: [7 Early Warning Signs of AI Psychosis]